websanco/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

 javac -classpath .:* *.java
 ```

+Note that the example project's `/java/` folder includes the `com.liferay.headless.delivery.client.jar` REST application client JAR file.
+For your project, make sure to include the correct Headless dependency file for the service you want to consume.
+You can download the latest JAR files from [Liferay's Nexus repository](https://repository.liferay.com/nexus/content/repositories/liferay-public-releases/com/liferay/).

 ## Using WikiNode and WikiPage Headless APIs

 The sample code includes cURL scripts and Java classes that call the following APIs.